eevan7a9/Library-management-system/readme.md

 # Library MS
-This is Simple Library Management System. to enhance my knowledge in using the Laravel Framework
+This is Simple Library Management System. to enhance my knowledge in using the Laravel Framework a System that will manage books and users activity.

 ## Prerequisites